RECOMB-Arch/template/register.md

 title: Register
 ---

-Registrations to RECOMB-Seq are handled through the registration form on the main RECOMB conference website.
-Please go to [RECOMB](https://recomb.org/recomb{{site.year}}) to register for RECOMB-Seq.
+Registrations to RECOMB-Arch are handled through the registration form on the main RECOMB conference website.
+Please go to [RECOMB](https://recomb.org/recomb{{site.year}}) to register for RECOMB-Arch.